Seraaron/agora/srd/Tasks.md

 The FC should focus on _only the most important factors for the agenda_, **not just selecting any and all that apply**.
 Certain specific factors will seem to supersede generic ones too.
 Therefore, it is best to choose from the specific factors first, and then come to look at the generic factors to catch anything you missed.

-#que Alternatively, if you're using one of the conflict systems, like [[Martial Combat|combat]] or [[Social Discourse|debate]], then the difficulty factors may be established by the 'move' you're using and some small choices.
+#question Alternatively, if you're using one of the conflict systems, like [[Martial Combat|combat]] or [[Social Discourse|debate]], then the difficulty factors may be established by the 'move' you're using and some small choices.

 ---